What is a Pulse Pop?

 Controlled, Intentional Signals

-- Contextual Relevance: A Pulse Pop only occurs for state changes that actually matter to the recipient's immediate workflow.
+- Contextual Relevance: A Pulse Pop only occurs for state changes that matter to the recipient's immediate workflow.

 Reducing Communication Noise